 Neutron interaction mechanisms with matter serve as a physical constraint to spectral shaping of a neutron flux spectrum.
 Neutron interactions can act to moder- ate, absorb, or even emit more neutrons.
 The major reaction mechanisms available in the range of the fast to thermal energies that are relevant to nuclear weapon envi- ronments are elastic scattering, inelastic scattering, radiative capture, and the release of ‘x’ particle (n,xn) reactions.
 Fission reactions are an extremely important reac- tion mechanism for the formation of synthetic weapon debris; however, fission does not contribute largely to the spectral modification problem for this application.
 A diagram summarizing the important neutron reactions is shown in Figure 2.

-The neutron interaction probability is described by the neutron microscopic re- action cross-section (σrxn), which is a function of the target isotope and incident neutron energy (En).
-The microscopic cross-section multiplied by the atomic number density, N , provides macroscopic cross-section (Σrxn), a measure of the interaction probability in bulk material per unit path length traveled.
+The neutron interaction probability is described by the neutron microscopic re- action cross section (σrxn), which is a function of the target isotope and incident neutron energy (En).
+The microscopic cross section multiplied by the atomic number density, N , provides macroscopic cross section (Σrxn), a measure of the interaction probability in bulk material per unit path length traveled.